“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Looking as if he were worried that either the papers would burn him, or he would burn the papers, Kiluron gathered up as much as he could carry, waited for Borivat and Doil to do the same, and then led them up to the audience chamber to meet with the city’s philosophers.

 “Thank you all for coming.”
 Borivat had managed remarkably well to hide the exhaustion that had been plainly evident in his face and posture when Kiluron had found him in the library, although his fingers drumming on the table, apparently of their own accord, betrayed the coffee he had drank.
 Strange substance, that; Kiluron wasn’t sure what to make of it.
 He had tried some once, on a dare, and hadn’t been able to sleep for two days.
+Maybe Vere hadn’t been lying about it being used for torture.
 “I know you’re already familiar with the situation, so I’ll dispense with further preamble or pleasantries.
-Any ideas are welcome; at this point, we are at a loss to explain what is going on, much less to recommend a course of action.”
+Any ideas are welcome.
+At this point, we are at a loss to explain what is going on, much less to recommend a course of action.”

 One of the wealthy gentlemen-scholars cleared his throat.
 “I really don’t see as there is any need for action.
 This is weather, and while an explanation would be academically intriguing, it hardly is going to have a significant effect on the Union.
 A few peasants out in the countryside will die, as they do from weather incidents every year.”

-Lowering his cone from his ear, the frail, old gentleman glanced at his similarly aged companion, before tapping his spotted fingers on the table in front of him.
+Lowering his cone from his ear, the frail, old gentleman glanced at his similarly aged companion, before tapping his spotted fingers on the table in front of the man who had just spoken.
 “The concern, good fellow,” he wheezed, “is that these weather events could be indicative of a larger, climatological shift, or even evidence of some manner of conscious manipulation.
 To dismiss where things stand now as inconsequential would be terribly reckless, terribly reckless.
 Yes.”
-His companion nodded in agreement, though it seemed doubtful he had heard anything.
+His companion nodded in agreement, though it seemed doubtful he had heard anything his friend had said.

 The older gentlemen who had yet to speak held up his hand for a brief moment, though he had to quickly lower it.
 “Weather events do not happen in isolation.
 They are part of an organized and interconnected system.
 Weather in one place affects weather in another place, even if very distant.
 It stands to reason that an organized weather event in one place could precipitate an organized weather event in another place.
 I have spent forty-nine years seeking to prove the underlying mechanism by which weather is communicated from place to place…”